Jeanne Pruett: 1973–1975: "Satin Sheets" and breakthrough at MCA Records

 "Satin Sheets" gained positive responses and acclaim following its success.
 While reviewing her 1973 album, Billboard magazine stated that "Miss Pruett let's loose some of that talent that restrained in relative obscurity over the years."
 In later years, writer Kurt Wolff commented that the song "was far more country -sounding than most songs coming out of Nashville at the time."
 In addition "Satin Sheets" received positive response from the country community at large.
 In late 1973, Pruett was nominated for three accolades at the Country Music Association Awards including "Single of the Year" and "Female Vocalist of the Year".
 She was also nominated in similar categories by the Academy of Country Music.
 Pruett also accepted an invitation to join the Grand Ole Opry in June 1973.
-"Dolly Parton announced me and said, 'Tonight I'm introducing the newest member of the Grand Ole Opry, Miss Satin Sheets, Jeanne Pruett'."
+In her autobiography, she recalled her Opry membership: "Dolly Parton announced me and said, 'Tonight I'm introducing the newest member of the Grand Ole Opry, Miss Satin Sheets, Jeanne Pruett'."

-After "Satin Sheets" became a number one hit, Pruett's schedule became increasingly demanding.
+After "Satin Sheets" reached number one, Pruett's schedule became increasingly demanding.
 "With Jeanne now a star, with hit records and so many signed contracts for road dates, I had to buy a briefcase to carry them all," she wrote.
-According to Pruett, she was making $135 per day, which was the "same as Dolly [Parton]".
-Pruett also went back into the recording studio.
-She had further success after "Satin Sheets".
-MCA records released a follow-up single in August 1973 called "I'm Your Woman".
-It became her second major hit, climbing to number eight on the Billboard country chart.
+According to Pruett, she was making $135 per day, which she claimed was the same amount Dolly Parton was making.
+Pruett's follow-up release in August 1973 called "I'm Your Woman". became her second major hit, climbing to number eight on the US country chart.
 The following year, Pruett's eponymous third studio album was released and peaked at number 19 on the country albums chart.
 The project included "You Don't Need to Move a Mountain", her third major hit on the country songs survey.